Rachmaninov: Piano Concerto No. 3 in D minor, Op. 30, III

 Mussorgsky: Pictures at an Exhibition / Ballet of the Unhatched Chicks

 Since winning First Prize in the 1987 Busoni International Piano Competition, Lilya Zilberstein has established herself as one of the finest pianists in the world.
-In 2012/2013, she will assume her post as Artist-in-Residence at the Stuttgart Philharmonic and will appear with the Jacksonville Symphony, Musical Bridges/San Antonio, Orquesta Sinfónica Nacional de México and the Orquestra Filarmônica de Minas Gerais (Brazil).
+In demand as soloist, chamber musician, and teacher, in 2014 she became the first woman to chair the classical piano department at the University of Music and Performing Arts in Vienna.

-Ms. Zilberstein has also made numerous recordings for Deutsche Grammophon; these include the Rachmaninoff Concerti Nos.
-2 and 3 with Claudio Abbado and the Berlin Philharmonic, the Grieg Concerto with Neeme Järvi and the Göteborg Symphony, as well as solo works of Rachmaninoff, Shostakovich, Mussorgsky, Liszt, Schubert, Brahms, Debussy, Ravel, and Chopin.
+Ms. Zilberstein has recorded extensively for Deutsche Grammophon, including the Rachmaninoff Concerti Nos.
+2 and 3 with Claudio Abbado and the Berlin Philharmonic; the Grieg Concerto with Neeme Järvi and the Göteborg Symphony; and solo works of Rachmaninoff, Shostakovich, Mussorgsky, Liszt, Schubert, Brahms, Debussy, Ravel, and Chopin.
 On a recent recording, released in 2014 on the Oehms label, she is featured with the Gürzenich Orchestra/Cologne under Dmitri Kitajenko, playing Tchaikovsky’s Piano Concerto No. 3.

 A native of Moscow, Lilya Zilberstein is a graduate of the Gnessin Pedagogical Institute.
-In addition to the Busoni Competition Gold Medal, she was the 1998 Prizewinner of the Accademia Musicale Chigiana in Siena, Italy (other recipients include Gidon Kremer, Anne-Sophie Mutter and Esa-Pekka Salonen).
-She moved to Hamburg in 1990, where she lives with her husband and their two sons.
-Ms. Zilberstein was named a Guest Professor at the Hamburg Musikhochschule, she and her family moved to Vienna to begin her new position at the University of Music and Performing Arts in Vienna.
+In addition to the Busoni Competition Gold Medal, she was named “1998 Prizewinner” of the Accademia Musicale Chigiana in Siena, Italy (other recipients include Gidon Kremer, Anne-Sophie Mutter and Esa-Pekka Salonen).
+After her 25-year tenure as Guest Professor of Piano at the Hamburg Musikhochschule, she and her family moved to Vienna to begin her new position at the University of Music and Performing Arts in Vienna.